 Hit the get started button and you will see this form:

 The annual payment gives you 2 months free.
 I suggest you take the annual plan.
 If you’re serious about blogging, (and I’m sure you are), you need to stick at it for 12 months to start getting big results.
-The other options you can leave unchecked.
-You can always add another site later and the FREE version of Google Analytics works just fine.
+The other options you can leave unchecked unless you feel they’re right for your business.
 GeoTarget is a good feature but it’s unlikely you need it from the word go.
+Global Edge Security is worth considering, especially if you’re setting up an eCommerce store

 Scroll down and add your contact details.